How To Turn Arguments Into Productive Discussions

 Conversation is such a universal tool and oftentimes we think of conflict as the only conversation tool possible.
 Someone is upset and we say “What’s wrong?
 Are you mad at me?
 Do you want to talk about this right now?”
 They’re going to say no. But you can ask other questions that are going to get to the heart of it that will not come across as necessarily a disagreement.
 What happened today?
 How are you feeling?
 What’s on your mind?
 What are you looking forward to?
 What are you feeling blah about?

 You don’t have to address it directly.
 First of all, you can think What is the conversation I want to have?
 Maybe you’ve done something wrong.
 You want to monologue about your own experience.
 You’re not asking them to argue with you necessarily — you’re just sharing your story.

 How do you let them in?

-You need to just pause and have some silence and see what happens.
-Most of the time, people will have something they want to say but they don’t know how to get the timing for it right.
+You need to pause and have some silence and see what happens.
+Most of the time, people will have something they want to say but don’t know how to get the timing for it right.
 And the conflict-averse are often feeling just a little behind the pace of the conversation.
 Slowing it down, having some pauses, relaxing, and wandering around into a larger circle of the conversation will help.
 Eventually, the other person can step into it and say something.
 You have to create a lot of space and let people in.